Neo Bank Outlook 2026: The Triumvirate Battle Among Superform, Veera, and Tria—Who Will Become the Alipay of Crypto?

 Different Paths, Same Goal

-- Superform: Yield optimization + institutional infrastructure
+- Superform: Yield optimization and institutional-grade infrastructure

-- Tria: Consumer-first spending & payments platform
+- Tria: Consumer-facing payments and spending platform

 Final Thoughts